cernopendata/cms-opendata-guide/docs/index.md

 Please follow [these](https://github.com/cernopendata/cms-opendata-guide) instructions if you would like to contribute.

-If you find a bugs or have a suggestions or recommendation, please fill out an [issue](https://github.com/cernopendata/cms-opendata-guide) or [contact us](cms-data-preservation@cern.ch).
+If you find bugs or have suggestions or recommendations to improve this guide, please fill out an [issue](https://github.com/cernopendata/cms-opendata-guide/issues) or [contact us](mailto:cms-data-preservation@cern.ch).